-We receive, store and process personal information and other data from and about customers, including third-party reseller customers, partners and, in limited instances, end users of our services, in addition to our employees and services providers.
-Also, in connection with future feature offerings, we may receive, store and process additional types of data, including personally identifiable information, related to end consumers.
+We receive, store and process personal data and other data from and about customers, including third-party reseller customers, partners, end users of our services, and in limited cases, end consumers in addition to our employees and services providers.
+Also, in connection with future feature offerings, we may receive, store and process additional types of data, including personal data.
 Our handling of data is subject to a variety of laws and regulations, including regulation by various government agencies, such as the U.S. Federal Trade Commission, or FTC, and various state, local and foreign agencies.
 Our data handling also is subject to contractual obligations and industry standards.

 The U.S. federal and various state governments have adopted or proposed limitations on the collection, distribution, use, storage and security of data relating to individuals, including the use of contact information and other data for marketing, advertising and other communications with individuals and businesses.
 For example, the California Consumer Privacy Act of 2018, or CCPA, became effective January 1, 2020.
 The CCPA requires covered businesses to, among other things, make new disclosures to consumers about their data collection, use, and sharing practices, and allows consumers to opt out of certain data sharing with third parties.
 The CCPA also provides a new private cause of action for certain data breaches.
+The California Privacy Rights Act, or CPRA, which will become effective on January 1, 2023, will significantly modify the CCPA, and also create a new state agency that will be vested with authority to implement and enforce the CCPA and the CPRA.
+The effects of the CCPA and the CPRA are potentially significant and may require us to incur substantial costs and expenses in an effort to comply and increase our potential exposure to regulatory enforcement and/or litigation.
+States such as Virginia and Colorado have enacted and we expect additional states may also enact legislation similar to the CCPA and CRPA.
 Additionally, the FTC and many state attorneys general are interpreting federal and state consumer protection laws as imposing standards for the online collection, use, dissemination and security of data.